 Before creating workspaces, register a payment method.
 Go to Organization > Billing in the sidebar.
 Click Manage payment method to add your card, then use Add credits to top up your credit balance.

-Create a shared volume
+Create a storage volume

 You can run Jupyter notebooks directly in this workspace.